dgp1130/blog/src/www/posts/ctor.md

 * TODO: Don't use `Model`, give less abstract examples?
 * TODO: Does this break encapsulation too much?
 Is it reasonable to allow consumers to provide a superclass implementation?
-* TODO: Discuss mixin potential.
-* TODO: Discuss choosing a superclass at factory invocation.
 * TODO: Check misspellings of inheritance.
 * TODO: Choosing a parent class at construction time means there could be public symbol conflicts.
+* TODO: Extending a sibling class foot-gun.
+* TODO: Line length of code examples for mobile devices.
-* TODO: Framework use case example?
+* TODO: vtable challenges?

 # Construct Better